Quasiflats in hierarchically hyperbolic spaces: Background

 We now recall a construction from Section~5 of~\cite{hhs2}, namely the \emph{gate map} to a hierarchically quasiconvex subspace, and prove some additional facts about it.
-We fix a hierarchically hyperbolic space $(\cuco X,\mathfrak S)$.
+(The terminology is inspired by the similarity with the notion of a gate map to a convex subspace of a median space; see Section~\ref{subsec:median}.)